ron0496/Data-analysis-and-Data-viz-Projects/README.md

 ### Dashboard overview:

-* The User can select the Title from the dropdown list to get the book's infromation and the rating and reviews count.
+* The User can select the Title from the dropdown list to get the book's information, rating and reviews count.
 * Authors named Stephen King and P.G.
 Wodehouse has the highest number of books among all.
 * Vintage Publishers has the highest number of books published, among those, 'The curious incident of the dog in the Night-Time' having over 2 million reviews.